What counts as a meld

 Draw, discard, knock, and go gin against a smart AI opponent.

 Build sets and runs while keeping deadwood low.
 Take the discard only when it helps, knock at 10 or less, and chase gin when your hand is clean.
+Every round feeds a match scored to 100 points, with 25-point bonuses for gin and for undercutting a careless knocker — so each hand rewards the same timing judgment that decides paper-scored matches.

 Gin Rummy is a two-player rummy game about improving a ten-card hand one draw at a time.
 You draw from the face-down stock or the face-up discard pile, then discard one card.
 The goal is to arrange cards into sets and runs while reducing unmatched card value, called deadwood.